 Parents love pictures of their kids t-ball games.
 Offer more than a cellphone snapshot, and you’ll likely have quite a few people wanting to buy your shots online.
 From games to fairs and festivals, there’s a lot of options, you’ll just need to do the groundwork.
 Upload your images to a website like Pixieset.com and they’ll take care of the printing and shipping for you.

 Master the fundamentals of photography, from the basics to advanced techniques, and become a professional photographer.

 If you’re in the right place at the right time, your image could be worth quite a bit for the right publication.
 Location or newsworthy events often determine what publications might be interested in the shot.

 8. Edit photos

-No, it’s not taking photos, but chances are if you’re good at photography you’ve also accumulated some Photoshop skills.
+No, it’s not taking photos, but chances are if you’re good at photography you’ve also accumulated some Photoshop skills either through real life practical experience or through learning via an online photoshop course.
 Search job boards for people looking for some photo editing, or reach out to publications.

 9. Sell your photo on a greeting card